cmeeren/Facil/README.md

 ### Can Facil support user-defined functions?

-If you need this, I’m willing to hear you out, but this isn’t high on my priority list right now.
+If you need this, I’m willing to hear you out, but I have limited OSS maintenance resources and this isn’t high on my priority list right now.
 A simple workaround is to simply call the function from a script or stored procedure, and then use Facil with that script/procedure instead.

 ### Can Facil generate SQL, too?